xonsh/xonsh/docs/tutorial.rst

 ================================
 It is sometimes helpful to make the distinction between lines that operate in pure Python mode and lines that use shell-specific syntax, edit the execution environment, and run commands.
-Unfortuantely, it is not always clear from the syntax alone what mode is desired.
+Unfortunately, it is not always clear from the syntax alone what mode is desired.
 This ambiguity stems from most command line utilities looking a lot like Python operators.